Runnable/slash-docker/java/_posts/2016-06-29-docker-and-java.markdown

 - docker
 - java
 - advantages
-excerpt: Why use Docker when developing Java applications.
+excerpt: Docker for developing and deploying Java applications.
 ---

 Docker containers make it quicker and easier to develop, test, and deploy applications within multiple environments.
-Docker containers provide the flexibility and the isolation you need to create development and test environments to match the many production environments your fledgling application is likely to experience.
+Docker containers provide the flexibility and the isolation you need to create development and test environments to match the many production environments your application is likely to accumulate over its lifetime.

 * **Development:**
 Setting up an individual development environment is time consuming, particularly if multiple environments and toolsets are needed across development teams or geographies.